A juvenile suspect is in custody after a shooting leaves 5 dead, at least 2 wounded in Raleigh, North Carolina, police say – KION546

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jamiel Lynch, Amir Vera, Steve Almasy, Sara Smart, Dave Alsup, Dianne Gallagher and Chuck Johnston contributed to this report.
+CNN’s Justin Lear, Andy Rose, Melissa Alonso, Jamiel Lynch, Amir Vera, Steve Almasy, Sara Smart, Dave Alsup, Dianne Gallagher and Chuck Johnston contributed to this report.